code49/python_dev_tools/README.md

     threader.createThread(function_to_run, *args, **kwargs)

-You can check which functions are currently running like this:
+You can check which functions are currently running like this (threads are named by the function they run):

     threader.getThreads()